Follow for the 'Hacklet' and latest news about hackaday.io

 Finally we have [Jarred Heinrich] with Stagmo: Microscope Stage Automator.
 Positioning samples under high magnification requires a steady hand.
 Trying to image them makes things even harder.
 To help with this, microscopes have stages.
 Fine lead screws manually controlled by knobs allow the user to precisely position any subject.
 Automated stages are available as well, but they can get quite expensive.
 [Jarred] recognized that the microscope stage is an X-Y platform like any CNC, laser, or 3D printer.
 He used an Arduino and a motor shield to control a couple of stepper motors.
 The motors are coupled to the stage knobs with rubber belts.
 While the mounting system looks a little wobbly, but it got the job done, and didn’t require any modifications to the microscope itself.

-Optical microscopes are just one type of scope you’ll find on Hackaday.io...Read more »
+Optical microscopes are just one type of scope you’ll find on Hackaday.io.
+There are also atomic force microscopes, scanning electron microscopes, and more!...Read more »

 If you can’t tell, we’re on a roll with 3D printers and printed projects this month.
 So far, we’ve covered printers, andsimple functional 3D prints.
 This week we’re taking a look at some of the awesome complex 3D printed projects on Hackaday.io.